swiftlang/swift-testing/Sources/Testing/Testing.docc/ParameterizedTesting.md

 - Note: Very large ranges such as `0 ..< .max` may take an excessive amount of time to test, or may never complete due to resource constraints.

-## Test with more than one collection
+### Test with more than one collection

-It is possible to test more than one collection.
+It's possible to test more than one collection.
 Consider the following test
 function:

 ```swift